Patty Loveless: 1996–1999: continued commercial success at Epic

-2000–2005: Transition to bluegrass and final years with Epic
+2000–2005: transition to bluegrass and final years with Epic

 Loveless returned in 2000 with the studio project Strong Heart.
 On recording the album, she said she wanted to find songs that appealed to young adults.
 Steve Earle contributed a harmonica part on the track "You're So Cool".
 It spawned two top-20 country singles with "That's the Kind of Mood I'm In" and "The Last Thing on My Mind".
 Despite these chart entries, the album was commercially unsuccessful, with Steve Huey of AllMusic attributing its failure to a more country pop sound than the preceding albums.
 Alanna Nash shared a similar opinion in a review for Entertainment Weekly, although she praised the track "My Heart Will Never Pass This Way Again" for the inclusion of fiddle music.
 Country Standard Time reviewer Eli Messinger was more mixed toward the project, considering it inferior to Long Stretch of Lonesome while noting the inclusion of Jimmy Hall and Travis Tritt on various tracks.

 She released a pair of bluegrass albums between 2001 and 2002.
 The first of these was Mountain Soul, which consisted of original content and cover songs.
 Loveless said she had wanted to do an acoustic bluegrass album since 1992 when she met Ralph Stanley.
 Epic Records executives agreed to let her release the project after noticing positive fan reactions whenever she sang bluegrass songs in concert.
 Another factor in this decision was the contemporary success of bluegrass-influenced albums such as the soundtrack of O Brother, Where Art Thou? and the works of Nickel Creek.
 The album included guest vocals from Earl Scruggs and Ricky Skaggs, along with covers of songs originally recorded by Porter Wagoner, Dolly Parton, and Darrell Scott.
 She also covered Gordy's composition "Cheap Whiskey", previously a single for Martina McBride in 1992.
 "Out of Control Raging Fire" (a duet with Travis Tritt) was released as a single and music video late in 2001.
 Messinger gave a positive review of the album for Country Standard Time, calling it "the most emotion-drenched and uncompromisingly powerful album of her career."
 Mountain Soul received a Grammy nomination in the category of Best Bluegrass Album after release.
 The tracks "The Boys Are Back in Town" and "You'll Never Leave Harlan Alive" both received Song of the Year nominations at the 2002 International Bluegrass Music Awards.
 This project was followed in 2002 by the Christmas bluegrass album Bluegrass & White Snow: A Mountain Christmas.
 It consisted mostly of traditional Christmas covers such as "Silent Night" and "Away in a Manger".
-Jon Randall contributed to a rendition of "Joy to the World", and Carolyn Dawn Johnson on "The Little Drummer Boy".
+Jon Randall contributed to a rendition of "Joy to the World", and Rebecca Lynn Howard on "The Little Drummer Boy".
 In addition to these songs, Gordy wrote the title track and two other original compositions.